nkhlgit/vectra_api_client_example/README.md

 - File Format: Refer to input feild from API document as set them as column.
   Once extra columns is 'member_name' to add the memebers of specific name.

 #### Groups
-    2. push_groups_csv: The data to create new extension objects per row in file.
+* push: push_groups_csv: The data to create new extension objects per row in file.
   Mandotery : Name
-     - Exampe for Group:
-     - name: Name of the group
+  * name: Name of the group
-     - description:description
+  * description:description
-     - type: host or domainor ip
+  * type: host or domainor ip
-     - members: menebers of groups.
+  * members: menebers of groups.
 For hosts please use the id of host.
-     - member_name: name of the memeber.
+  * member_name: name of the memeber.
 It apply onlky to host type.

-  4. patch_groups_csv The data to update extension objects per row in file.
+* patch: patch_groups_csv The data to update extension objects per row in file.
   Mandotery: One of id, name, description (perference in exact sequence) to find the refernce group.
-     - id: of the group .
+  * id: of the group .
-     - name: Name of the group
+  * name: Name of the group
-     - description:description
+  * description:description
-     - type: host or domainor ip
+  * type: host or domainor ip
-     - members: menebers of grousp.
+  * members: menebers of grousp.
 For hosts please use the id of host.
      Note: if the folwing feild ( ID or Name or description) must be present .

 ## Output